Rubbershredder/code-reviewer/README.md

-# CodeSense Code Reviewer
+# CodeSense

-CodeSense Code Reviewer is an intelligent code analysis system that automates and streamlines the code review process in modern development environments.
+CodeSense - Code Reviewer is an intelligent code analysis system that automates and streamlines the code review process in modern development environments.
 Powered by the Ollama Llama 3.2 model, it provides comprehensive code analysis through a responsive web interface and GitHub Actions integration.

 ## Features